Download my resume on PDF here!

 - I’ve consulted with clients on leadership, web design, SEO, writing, ideas, managing, creating, work ethic, photography, and money.

-- I’ve worked with clients on capturing photos for events, lifestyle, portraits, wildlife, and black & whites.
+- I’ve worked with clients on capturing photos for events, lifestyle, portraits, wildlife, graduation, and black & whites.

 - I’ve interviewed people from Jeffrey Farber, owner of 1up Forge, to Garry Schyman, the composer of BioShock.